MY WHY

 My parents had the kind of love you’d think only exists in storybooks.

-They were best friends — endlessly in love, always laughing, never fighting, totally inseparable.
 Every night, they’d sit outside on the patio for hours, just talking.
-Their marriage had big moments, but it was mostly made of what could be seen as ordinary days.
-Small moments at family dinners filled with laughter.
-Grocery store runs returning with little surprises.
-A glass of wine on the porch.
-Those small moments were all made bigger because of how much they loved each other.
+Their marriage had big moments, but it was mostly made up of what could be seen as average or ordinary days.
+Small moments at family dinners, laughing their heads off.
+Coming back from the grocery store with little surprises for each other.
+Reading the newspaper together every morning.

 Growing up, I didn’t just dream of my own love story.
-I was obsessed with everyone else’s.
+I was also obsessed with everyone else’s.

 I’d ask my friends’ parents how they met.
 I’d imagine strangers’ weddings for fun.
+I noticed pinkies linked at coffee counters.
+Winks exchanged across crowded rooms.
+A small touch on the small of their partner’s back.

 I’ve come to believe the small moments are the big ones.